hyperrhiz/jekyll-journal/README.md

 ## Dependencies

-- J-j uses Bootstrap and JQuery via CDN.
+- J-j includes Bootstrap, Video-js and JQuery via CDN.
 Keep an eye out for updates!
 Sometimes things break.
-- Use the jekyll-sitemap Gem for good Googling.
 - auto footnotes are built using footnoted.js, which is installed in the js folder.

 ## Idiosyncracies